KastnerRG/Read_the_docs/docs/project1.rst

 * Submit your code (only host code)

-* Submit a screenshot of results
+* Submit a screenshot of the results

 * Submit your bitstream